judas-christ/static2000/docs/GlobalPlugins.md

 };
 ```

-And would be used in a Jade template like so:
+And would be used in a Pug template like so:

 ```jade
 h1= plugins.helloWorld